-- AUX Buses: Settings in the auxiliary bus bank and in the routing switcher which can be operated by the switcher. - Video Process:Settings for the video process and color correction functions.
+AUX Buses: Settings in the auxiliary bus bank and destination settings for a routing switcher to be controlled via the BKDS-7700.

+Video Process:Settings for the video process and color correction functions.

 Four of these seven sub-registers - Frame Mem 1 and 2, AUX Buses, and Video Process - are grouped together in what is known as the USER group.
 For manipulating the USER group, however, it is possible to select which of these four are actually included, by using a setting in the REGISTER menu.
 You can use REGISTER menu to list the contents of the registers, and to manipulate them (copy, swap, move and delete functions).